 This weekend went by too fast.
 You know when people ask you on Monday what you did over the weekend and you’re like, “I have no idea.”
 That’s how I feel, but I’m gonna blame the grogginess on allergies again.
-Between all the Zyrtec and Grand Theft Auto-ing happening in our apartment at the moment, we still managed to get some important things done.
+Between all the Zyrtec and Grand Theft Auto-ing happening at the moment, we still managed to get some important things done.
 Like buying a new mattress, and seeing Wavves live on Saturday night.

 Sunday was a full day of hanging out and started it off with a run.
-We didn’t last too long because again, it was 85 degrees and humid.
+I didn’t last too long because again, it was 85 degrees and humid.
 I still have hope that Saturday will cool down for these races *Please race gods, cool the weather for the races!*

 We get hungry when we shop.
 Please tell me we’re not the only ones… Anywho we ended up at a Indian restaurant down the road and it was delicious!

 My favorite part of Sunday was definitely picking up a bottle of wine, heading home to relax and watch Harry Potter (the Order of the Phoenix) :).
 They were selling cookies at the beer store’s register and had to have one.
 Sometimes I’m demanding, especially when my sweet tooth kicks in.
 I pretend this is one of those things Cameron finds endearing.
 The cookie looked better than it tasted, but even a bad cookie is better than no cookie at all.
 I know, i’m so wise.